bottad/Cable-Cutter/README.md

 # Cable Cutter (Arduino)

-This code is used to control a DIY cable-cutting machine using an ArduinoUno board.
+This code is used to control a DIY cable-cutting machine using an Arduino-Uno board.

-TODO: Insert Image of Setup
+TODO: Insert Image of Setup (maybe also .stl files???)

 ## Installation